All Episodes

 A sufficient number having risen, a recorded vote is ordered.

-members will record their vote by electronic device.
+Members will record their vote by electronic device.

-Pause nine of rule 20.
+Pause 9 of Rule 20.

-The gentleman is afraid to vote and afraid to debate.
+This gentleman is afraid to vote and afraid to debate.

-And given the weakness of his arguments and his position, his fear is well founded.
+And given the weakness of his arguments and his position, his fear is well-founded.

-No lie, no good.
+No fly, no guns!

 Why do you want to let terrorists buy a gun?